nsitu/nsitu.github.io/readme.txt

-This repository serves as a basic file hosting platform for Harold Sikkema
+This repository serves as a static hosting/publishing space for Harold Sikkema